Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

 * `email_recovery_sender` - Ellis allows password recovery by email.
 This sets the email address those emails are sent from.
 * `ellis_api_key` - sets a key which can be used to authenticate automated requests to Ellis, by setting it as the value of the X-NGV-API header.
 This is used to expire demo users regularly.
 * `ellis_hostname` - a hostname that resolves to Ellis, if you don't want to use `ellis.home_domain`.
 This should match Ellis's SSL certificate, if you are using one.
-* `memento_hostname` - a hostname that resolves by DNS round-robin to all Mementos in the cluster, if you don't want to use `memento.<home_domain>`.
+* `memento_hostname` - a hostname that resolves by DNS round-robin to all Mementos in the cluster (the default is `memento.<home_domain>`).
 This should match Memento's SSL certificate, if you are using one.

 ## Advanced options